 Worried, her mother speaks to the local priest who agrees to help her talk about MDR-TB with the community.
+With the family's permission, the priest meets with Blanca's MDR-TB doctor and nurse to learn more about the disease.
 He preaches a sermon the Sunday before Blanca comes home in which he gives the community facts about MDR-TB.
 He and Blanca's mother answer any questions people have.
 Blanca's apartment is small, and she cannot have her own sleeping area.
-However, the church donates a mattress to her mother, and Blanca returns home to sleep there.
+The church donates a mattress to the family so Blanca can have her own sleeping area.
 She returns to school a week after coming home.
 Her teacher sends a note home her second week back stating that Blanca was punished for borrowing another child's pencil.
 Blanca's mother arranges for the priest to speak with the school as well.
 Blanca receives her DOT from a community health worker prior to going to school every day.
 After 2 months, she is thriving in the community and playing on the girls' football team.